imNK2204/TicTacToe---CollectionView/README.md

 ## TicTacToe

-Simple Funny TicTacToe Game Using CollectionView
+Simple Funny TicTacToe Game Using Collection View

+*It's 4x4 TicTacToe app using a Collection View

 ### Working With